 #2.
 "I Know What's Best For You."

 --or any variation of the phrase.
 If you feel the need to say it, just stop.
-Chances are, they are trying to tell you what's best for them RIGHT NOW, and you are talking over them.
+Chances are, they are trying to tell you what they feel is best for them RIGHT NOW, and you are talking over them.

 It is your job as a parent to listen as equally as you give advice and guidance, not your child's job to just do as they're told.

 Listening--and ONLY listening--will enable you to guide in a way your child reaches for rather than pushes away.
-And let's be honest, you think you know what's best, but you could still learn something.
+And let's be honest, you think you know what's best (and chances are you do!), but you could still learn something, and in the process you could reach your kid that much easier.
 Listen.

 Let me know! =)